willfaught/willfaught.github.io/content/blog/2011-04-18-the-science-of-why-we-dont-believe-science.md

 - politics
 - science
 - opinions
-title: The Science of Why We Don't Believe Science
+title: The Science Of Why We Don't Believe Science
 ---

 Fascinating.
 Ironically, this confirms what I thought about conservatives.